jhpyle/docassemble/_docs/functions.md

   address.
 The description will be the person's name, followed by the address.
 The marker icon can be customized by setting `person.icon` (for a [`Person`] object called `person`).
-If the [`Person`] object is the user, the default icon is a blue circle.
+If the [`Person`] object is the user, the default icon is a blue pin.

 {% include demo-side-by-side.html demo="testgeolocate" %}

 In order for maps to appear, you will need to configure a [Google API key].
 From the [`google`] section of the [configuration], the `google maps api key` will be used if it exists.
 If a `google maps api key` is not present, the `api key` will be used.
+In the Google Cloud console, you will need to enable the [Maps JavaScript API].

+The `icon` attribute is expected to be a `dict` of options that will be passed to a [PinElement] constructor.

 ## <a name="location_known"></a>location_known()